writethedocs/www/docs/conf/portland/2025/news/welcome.rst

 Announcing Write the Docs {{ city }} {{year}}
 ===========================================

-We're excited to announce the dates for our Portland 2025 conference!
+We're excited to already be able to announce the dates for our Portland 2025 conference!
+Block those calendars off now!

 **Write the Docs {{ city }} {{ year }} will be on {{ date.short }}**